TylerTemp/SaintsField/README.md

     Rich text is supported.
 *   `bool hideReturnValue = false` do not display the returned value.

-**Known Issue**: Using dynamic label in `SaintsRow`, the label will not update in real time.
-This is because a `Serializable` class/struc field value will be cached by Unity, and reflection can not get an updated value.
-This issue can not be solved unless there is a way to reflect the actual value from a cached container.

 ```csharp
 // Please ensure you already have SaintsEditor enabled in your project before trying this example
 using SaintsField.Playa;